 The City of Los Angeles does not propose to adopt a Class 3, 4, 5, 6, or 11 CE, and these classes of CEs are not applicable to the proposed project.
 Additionally, according to the analysis performed in Appendix A, there are no environmental resources of hazardous or critical concern that are designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies on the project site, such as critical habitat for listed threatened or endangered species.

-The following are listed sites within 0.25 mile of the project site that have a status of "Completed - Case Closed."
+Furthermore, as discussed in Section VIII, Hazards and Hazardous Materials, of Appendix A, there are no active designated hazardous waste sites on the project site, and no listed sites are located within close proximity (0.1 mile) of the project site.
+The project site is located in an urbanized area, and there are no critical environmental resources, such as wetlands or wildlife, on-site.
+Therefore, this exception to a CE does not apply to the Barr Corporation indoor cultivation, distribution, and commercial cannabis licensing applications.